5 Best International Relations Schools in 2021

 Noted alumni: David Addington, Toney Anaya, and Robert Bauman.

-Students study at the School of International and Public Affairs (SIPA), in urban surroundings at Manhattan.
-The Master of International Affairs (MIA) prepares students to tackle international issues as experts with confidence either in organizations or in government.
 The program offers a modifiable study course that includes international politics and political economy.
-There are other available options like International Security Policy, International Finance and Economic Policy, Economic and Political Development, etc. Students also get opportunities to gain experience by doing fieldwork.
+Other options are also available like International Security Policy, International Finance and Economic Policy, Economic and Political Development, etc. Students also get opportunities to gain experience by doing fieldwork.

 The Office of Student Affairs at SIPA encourages and facilitates extracurricular activities and events so that students can explore opportunities to grow beyond studying.
 There are numerous student groups to participate in social events and community services.

 Applicants must be strong in academics as undergraduates, have a good GPA and GRE scores.
 Participation in extracurricular activities will further enhance acceptance.
-International students can avail of fellowships, scholarships, and assistantships while enrolled at SIPA
+International students can avail themselves of fellowships, scholarships, and assistantships while enrolled at SIPA.